Beliavsky/Fortran-code-on-GitHub/README.md

 [Uppsala Atomistic Spin Dynamics software (UppASD)](https://github.com/UppASD/UppASD): simulation suite to study magnetization dynamics by means of the atomistic version of the Landau-Lifshitz-Gilbert (LLG) equation, by Anders Bergman et al. Related book: [Atomistic Spin Dynamics: Foundations and Applications](https://global.oup.com/academic/product/atomistic-spin-dynamics-9780198788669?cc=us&lang=en&)

+[v2qgt](https://github.com/yutqian/v2qgt): provides an efficient tool for calculating the quantum geometric tensor (QGT) directly from DFT calculations, by yutqian.
+The code is based on VASPBERRY but includes important fixes and enhancements and extends functionality to support both 2D and 3D materials.

 [VASPBERRY](https://github.com/Infant83/VASPBERRY): Berry curvature and Chern number calculations with the output (WAVECAR) of VASP code, by Hyun-Jung Kim.
 VASPBERRY is written for the post-processing purpose of the VASP outputs, i.e., WAVECAR the Bloch wavefunction information.

 [vdist-solver-fortran](https://github.com/Nkzono99/vdist-solver-fortran): velocity distribution function solver for Python, calling Fortran, using Liouville's theorem, by Nkzono99